-A national strategy for climate change adaptation was not in place when the RBMPs were in preparation; however, preparatory steps have recently been taken to establish one (commissioning a study on the development of a National Climate Change Adaptation Strategy is underway as of September 2014).
+A national strategy for climate change adaptation was not in place when the RBMPs were in preparation; however, preparatory steps were being taken to establish one.
+The Greek National Climate Change Adaptation Strategy was eventually adopted in August 2016.

-14. RECOMMENDATIONS
+RECOMMENDATIONS